kimoppalfens/kimoppalfens.github.io/_posts/2016-11-16-MVP Summit Hackathon edition 2016 - Part 1.md

 This year's edition had no less than 14 different little hacks.
 So let's start by introducing them one by one.

 ## Client Analytic's dashboard / Donuts ##
-Team that had the largest MVP count to engineer ration.
+The client analytic's team that had the largest MVP count to engineer ration.
 This hackathon is about making a ton of additional information about a machine available in a client analytic's dashboard.
 Could show the following information (Example and nothing guaranteed)
 - Pending Reboots
 - SwUpdate deployment status
 - Other deployment statuses